platformer/typst-algorithms/algo-examples.typ

 #algo(
-  title: "Fib",             // title and parameters are optional
+  title: "Fib",
   parameters: ("n",),
-  strong-keywords: true     // bold keywords
-)[
-  if $n < 0$:#i\            // use #i to indent the following lines
+  strong-keywords: true     // display keywords in bold )[ if $n < 0$:#i\            // use #i to indent the following lines
     return null#d\          // use #d to to dedent the following lines